corepaws/corepaws/README.md

 - Wordpress 5.x
 - PHP 5.6+ (recommended PHP 7.2+)

+## Installation
+Press the green "Clone or Download" button for this repo and select "Download Zip".
+Unzip the downloaded archive and place in your `wp-content/themes` directory.
+Navigate to Appearance -> Themes within the WP Admin and activate it!

 ## Theme customization
 This theme offers limited customization.
 Certain aspects of the theme can be customized by navigation to the "Options" menu item within the AP Admin.